The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances

 \subsubsection{Heatmap regression}

 In contrast to the coordinate regression, the heatmap regression based methods output likelihood response maps of each landmark.
-The early exploration~\cite{Bulat2016Convolutional} of heatmap regression studied how to aggregate the score maps and refine the prediction with DCNNs.
-Later on, Newell~\textit{et al.}~\cite{Newell2016StackedHN} designed stacked hourglass (HG) network to generate heatmap for human pose estimation.
-Hourglass is a bottom-up and top-down architecture, playing an important role in the deep stack of bottleneck blocks along with intermediate supervision.
-Fig.~\ref{hourglass} is an illustration of stacked hourglass network.
-The stacked hourglass network has achieved great success in human pose estimation.
-As the facial landmark localization task is similar to the human pose estimation, many recent works~\cite{Jing2017Stacked,Bulat2017HowFA,Deng2019JMVFA,Zhang2019StackedHN,Wang2019adawing,Huang_2020_PropagationNet} adopted the stacked hourglass network for facial landmark localization and greatly improved the state-of-the-art performance.
+The early exploration~\cite{Bulat2016Convolutional} studies how to aggregate the score maps and refine the prediction with DCNNs.
+Later on, Newell~\textit{et al.}~\cite{Newell2016StackedHN} design stacked hourglass (HG) network to generate heatmap for human pose estimation, which has achieved great success.
+As the facial landmark localization task is similar to the human pose estimation, many works~\cite{Jing2017Stacked,Bulat2017HowFA,Deng2019JMVFA,Zhang2019StackedHN,Wang2019adawing,Huang_2020_PropagationNet} adopt the stacked HG network for facial landmark localization and greatly improve the state-of-the-art performance.

-The dense pixel-wise classification by the fully convolutional network provides us an effective way for the heatmap regression task.
-The hourglass structure can be regarded as an instance of the fully convolutional network.
-Beyond the hourglass structure, a number of effective network architectures~\cite{Merget_2018_CVPR,Kumar2018Disentangling3P,Dong_2018_CVPR,Dapogny2019decafa,wang2020deep} are newly designed for heatmap regression.
-Among them, DeCaFA~\cite{Dapogny2019decafa} utilized stacked fully convolutional U-nets to preserve the spatial resolution, and landmark-wise attention maps to extract local information around the current estimation.
-High-resolution network (HRNet)~\cite{wang2020deep} was designed to maintain the high-resolution representation and showed its advantage for landmark-kind tasks.
+The dense pixel-wise classification by the fully convolutional network (FCN) is an effective way for the heatmap regression task.
+The HG structure can be regarded as an instance of the fully convolutional network.
+Beyond the HG structure, a number of effective network architectures~\cite{Merget_2018_CVPR,Kumar2018Disentangling3P,Dong_2018_CVPR,Dapogny2019decafa,wang2020deep} are newly designed for heatmap regression.
+Among them, DeCaFA~\cite{Dapogny2019decafa} utilizes stacked U-nets to preserve the spatial resolution, and landmark-wise attention maps to extract local information around the current estimation.
+High-resolution network (HR-Net)~\cite{wang2020deep} is designed to maintain the high-resolution representation and shows its advantage for landmark-kind tasks.

-The abovementioned wing loss, which is designed for the coordinate regression, does not guarantee the convergence for the heatmap regression, due to the imbalance pixel number of foreground and background.
-To address this issue, Wang~\textit{et al.}~\cite{Wang2019adawing} penalizes more on foreground pixels and less on background pixels; similarly, PropagationNet~\cite{Huang_2020_PropagationNet} presented a focal wing loss which adjusts the loss weight of samples in each mini-batch.
+The above-mentioned wing loss, which is designed for the coordinate regression, however, does not guarantee the convergence for the heatmap regression, due to the imbalance pixel number of foreground and background.
+To address this issue, Wang~\textit{et al.}~\cite{Wang2019adawing} propose adaptive wing loss to penalize more on foreground pixels than on background pixels; similarly, PropNet~\cite{Huang_2020_PropagationNet} presents a focal wing loss which adjusts the loss weight of samples in each mini-batch.